Look for this badge at your favourite Canadian Nursery to see if they are a Participant in CGCN's Interim Verification Program.

 Current participants in the Interim Program include:

 *Please check back regularly, as CGCN will be posting vines that are available under the program on our website as testing is completed.
-As of August, 2019 testing is underway, and no nursery has yet been given verification under the program.
+As of August, 2019 testing is underway.

-As of September 24th, 2019, Custom Propagation for Grape Growers/Wineries under the Interim Verification Program is available:
+As of September 2, 2019, Custom Propagation for Grape Growers/Wineries under the Interim Verification Program is available.

 The Canadian Grapevine Certification Network (CGCN-RCCV) has received funding from the Canadian Agricultural Partnership (CAP) program to test vines used for propagation for Grapevine Leafroll associated Virus 1 (GLaV1), GLaV3, Red Blotch Virus (GRBV) and Pinot Gris Virus (GPGV).
 The funding will reduce the cost of testing by approximately fifty percent.
 Plants that test negative for the four viruses will allow CGCN to verify the scion/rootstock wood used from these plants in plant propagation have passed the interim grapevine testing standard.
 We are opening the program to Canadian grape growers and/or wineries who would be interested in partnering with a nursery for custom propagation of grapevines.